Global automotive industry gets US$44 billion boost from governments for alternative fuel technologies

 The analysis by the DTT Global Manufacturing Industry group shows that the global automotive industry is expected to benefit directly from an injection of around US$105 billion in economic stimulus funds, representing a small percentage of the estimated US$4.3 trillion in economic stimulus packages committed by various governments around the world.

 For a copy of Driving e-mobility: Economic stimulus and other support spur development of alternative vehicles, please visit www.deloitte.com/manufacturing.

-Global Manufacturing Industry is comprised of more than 750 partners and 12,000 industry professionals in Deloitte member firms in over 45 countries.
+The Global Manufacturing Industry group is comprised of more than 750 partners and 12,000 industry professionals in Deloitte member firms in over 45 countries.
 The team’s deep industry knowledge, service line expertise, and thought leadership allows them to solve complex business issues with member firm clients in every corner of the globe.
-Deloitte member firms attract, develop, and retain the very best professionals and instill a set of shared values centered on integrity, value to clients, and commitment to each other and strength from diversity.
-Deloitte member firms provide professional services to Deloitte member firms to 80 percent of the manufacturing industry companies on the Fortune Global 500®.
+Deloitte member firms attract, develop, and retain top professionals and instill a set of shared values centered on integrity, value to clients, and commitment to each other and strength from diversity.
+Deloitte member firms provide professional services to 80% of the manufacturing industry companies on the Fortune Global 500®.
 For more information about DTT Global Manufacturing Industry, please visit www.deloitte.com/manufacturing.

-4“A new car plan for a greener future”.
-Joint media release with Prime Minister Kevin Rudd and Hon Minister Kim Carr.http://minister.innovation.gov.au/November 10, 2008.
+(4) “A new car plan for a greener future”.
+Joint media release with Prime Minister Kevin Rudd and Hon Minister Kim Carr. http://minister.innovation.gov.au.
+10 November 2008.

 (5) “Germany wants 1 million electric cars by 2020”.
 USA Today.
 19 August 2009.

 (6) “France launches 'battle of the electric car”, AFP.
 1 October 2009.